1f991/patreon-php/docs/03-examples.md

 each Patron with a lifetime value of more than $20, e.g:

 > jane@example.com, jack@example.com, john@example.com, joe@example.com

-## Authorize Website Access For Patrons

-Scenario: You have a section of your website that only people who have an active pledge which is for more than $5 per month are able to access.

-TODO: ...

 ## Delete Users When Pledge Is Cancelled